fp-cybrilla/fp-cybrilla.github.io/mf-transactions/one-time-purchases.md

 > 2. You have an [investment account created](/mf-transactions/overview) for your investor

 Once you have the investor and investment account created, follow the below steps to place a purchase order.
-1. Create order
+1. Create a purchase order
-2. Create payment
+2. Make payment
 3. Check the order status

 ### 1. Create a purchase order